AaronOwensSE/shiftER/documentation/project-structure-and-dependencies.md

 # Project Structure and Dependencies

-This project is a *single Git repo* consisting of three separately configured projects, each with their own dependencies.
+This project is a *single Git repo* consisting of two separately configured projects, each with their own dependencies.

 Each directory has a *separate .gitignore file.*